pamatiwari/privacy-policy/index.md

 1. Introduction
 Effective Date: 12 January 2026

-Welcome to Phocyyyyy, an AI-powered media processing application operated by lakyyyyyyy kak.
-Phocyyyyy is designed to help users apply advanced color transfer and color style transformation to their images and videos using pre-trained artificial intelligence models.
+Welcome to Phorcysty, an AI-powered media processing application operated by lakyyyyyyy kak.
+Phorcysty is designed to help users apply advanced color transfer and color style transformation to their images and videos using pre-trained artificial intelligence models.

 Our application focuses specifically on AI-based color transfer across different types of media.
 The main features include: